Find out whether you and your partner share a healthy and fulfilling relationship or not with this happy relationship quiz.

 That can be as simple as talking about movies and books and imagining yourselves in those roles.
 Or, you can dream about what you might do if sudden good luck were to fall upon you.

-More concrete ideals, such as where you might travel to or even where you will live when you’re older, are ways you can explore possible dreams together.
+More concrete ideas, such as where you might travel to or even where you will live when you’re older, are ways you can explore possible dreams together.

 Investigating those possibilities can take you to more new imagined adventures, like talking about what you would like to change about yourself, or what you’d love to learn.